jharmn/api-standards/api-style-guide.md

 The URI should include `/vN` with the major version (`N`) as a prefix.

-URL-based versioning is utilized for it's simplicity of use for API consumers, versus the more complex header-based approach.
+URL-based versioning is utilized for its simplicity of use for API consumers, versus the more complex header-based approach.

 #### URI Template
 	/v{version}/